ta/bishop/README.md

 * BISHOP_GITHUB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post github push messages

+### Gitlab Post-Receive Hooks

+Bishop supports Gitlab's Post-Receive Hooks (See help in your gitlab instance) feature out of the box.
+You only have set up a few things to get these beautiful messages in your IRC client:

+    [22:00:55] -bishop- [gitlab] http://git.io/-7HEiA committed by chris@ozmm.org with message: okay i give in [22:00:56] -bishop- [gitlab] http://git.io/HN3GuQ committed by chris@ozmm.org with message: update pricing a tad

+Use the following Post-Receive URL:

+    http(s)://<your-site>/hooks/gitlab/<BISHOP_API_KEY>

+Configuration is done using these environment variables:

+* BISHOP_GITLAB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post gitlab push messages

 ### Heroku HTTP Post Hook on deploy

 Bishop supports [Heroku's HTTP Post Hook on deploy](http://devcenter.heroku.com/articles/deploy-hooks#http_post_hook) feature out of the box.
 You only have set up a few things to get these pretty messages in your IRC client: